Smooth Fano polytopes arising from finite directed graphs: The case where possesses no even cycle

-whose corresponding variety is so-called a {\em del Pezzo variety} $V^{2k}$.
-In particular, del Pezzo polytopes are centrally symmetric smooth Fano polytopes. \item A {\em pseudo del Pezzo polytope} of dimension $2k$ is a convex polytope
+whose corresponding variety is called a {\em del Pezzo variety} $V^{2k}$.
+Note that del Pezzo polytopes are centrally symmetric smooth Fano polytopes. \item A {\em pseudo del Pezzo polytope} of dimension $2k$ is a convex polytope